analogdevicesinc/iio-emu/CREATE_VIRTUAL_DEVICE.md

 difference between libiio and iio-emu XML file is that iio-emu XML contains the attribute 'value' for all end-nodes.

-'xml_gen' is a utility that generates a well-formatted xml, ready to be use by the emulator.
+'iio-emu_gen_xml' is a utility that generates a well-formatted xml, ready to be use by the emulator.
 Please have a look at [instructions](tools/README.md)

 An example of a valid XML file: